PlasmaPower/nano-vanity/README.md

 This project supports using your GPU to compute the address.
 This utilizes OpenCL, so you'll need OpenCL installed and working.

+To build this project with GPU support, pass cargo `--features gpu`.

 To enable GPU use, use the `--gpu` (or `-g`) option.
 To disable use of your CPU, use `--threads 0` (or `-t 0`).